CEA-LIST/HybroGen/README.md

    * `sudo -i -u postgres`
    * `createdb hybrogen`
    * `createuser --pwprompt hybrogen` # the default password in the code is "hybrogen"
+   * Under psql prompt `grant all privileges on database  hybrogen to hybrogen;`

   It is a good practice to not create the database under your own username.
 (The database could be multiuser accessible)